 Nutritional needs in cold and high-altitude environments

-This report from the Institute of Medicine addresses the nutritional factors that can influence how Military Service Members perform in cold and high-altitude environments.
+This report from the Institute of Medicine addresses the nutritional factors that can influence how Service Members perform in cold and high-altitude environments.

 Prevention of cold injuries during exercise